RBQ certification: a legal requirement and a quality guarantee for the installation of your wall-mounted heat pump in Quebec

 -

-New installation following RBQ standards, with a compliance certificate.
+New installation according to RBQ standards, with certificate of conformity.

 -

-The client received a $1,704 subsidy and a 20% improvement in energy efficiency.
+The customer received $1,704 in subsidies and a 20% improvement in energy performance.

 |---|---|